pulsar-js/producer/README.md

 **Isn't there already an official module for this?**

 Yes, but it's _hard to install_.
 The [official pulsar node client](https://www.npmjs.com/package/pulsar-client) is a wrapper around the Pulsar C++ library.
-Using this in Node.js means your system must have a compiler and node-gyp.
-This can be an unnecessary barrier in environments that can't extra have build tools installed.
+Using this in Node.js means your system must have a compiler (used by node-gyp).
+This can be an unnecessary barrier in environments that can't have build extra tools installed.

 **How does `@pulsar-js/producer` simplify my life?**